 Find volunteering opportunities in Dorset

-Volunteering Dorset run a Community Credits Scheme where you earn a credits for every hour you volunteer.
+Volunteer Centre Dorset run a Community Credits Scheme where you earn a credits for every hour you volunteer.
 You can use these credits for things like paying towards a taxi fare or a coffee in a local cafe.
-Find out more in this 5 minute video from Volunteering Dorset:
+Find out more in this 5 minute video from Volunteer Centre Dorset:

 Video about volunteering in Dorset and the Community Credits Scheme.